 Instructions

-How to make Homemade Cranberry Sauce
+Homemade Cranberry Sauce

-How to make Gluten Free Shortbread Crust
+Gluten Free Cheesecake Crust

 - Press the mixture in an even layer into the prepared pan.
 I like to use an offset knife for this or the back of a spoon.